 4. Trust your gut

 Any red flags?
 Then this is not the client for you, even if you can’t put your finger on exactly why.
-Be prepared with a compassionate way to recommend that they seek some other kind of support rather than working with you.
+Be prepared with a compassionate way to recommend they seek some other kind of support rather than working with you.
 Have a list of appropriate people and books you can refer them to.

 5. Don’t give away coaching